Table of Contents

-In general Moneyhub seem to focus on budgeting features, whereas whilst Snoop also have similar features, they appear to focus more on their ‘checkers’, which focus on your spending in certain areas such as energy, credit cards, mobile and insurance.
+In general Moneyhub seem to focus on budgeting features, whereas whilst Snoop also have similar features, they appear to focus more on their ‘checkers’, which focus on your spending in certain areas such as energy bills.

-Both Moneyhub and Snoop utilize Open Banking technology to access your financial data.
+Both Moneyhub and Snoop utilize open banking technology to access your financial data.
 This means that they never have access to your login details or passwords, and have only read-only access to your data.
-Both providers claim to use bank quality encryption.
+Both providers claim to use bank quality encryption of data.